1. Fertilization

 Endosperm

-The endosperm is a nurturing tissue that wraps the embryo or it is found at a side of the embryo.
-In angiosperms, it develops after the fusion of a generative nucleus with the two polar nuclei, leading to a triploid tissue referred as secondary endosperm.
-In gymnosperms, the endosperm is haploid and it is called primary endosperm.
-The endosperm provides nutritive substances to the embryo and during the first stages of the plant development.
+The endosperm is a nurturing tissue that wraps the embryo, or it is found on one side of the embryo.
+In angiosperms, it develops after the fusion of a sperm nucleus with the two polar nuclei, leading to a triploid tissue called the secondary endosperm.
+In gymnosperms, the endosperm is haploid, and it is called the primary endosperm.
+The endosperm provides nutritive substances to the embryo and to the first stages of plant development.
 The endosperm cells store starch or proteins.
-Proteins can form amorphous granules called gluten or crystal protein complexes known as aleurone.
-In some angiosperm species, the nucellus is another storing tissue that is a component of the ovule and forms the perisperm, although it is not present in most seeds.
+Proteins can form amorphous granules called gluten or crystal protein complexes known as aleurone grains.
+In some angiosperm species, the nucellus is an additional storing tissue that is a component of the ovule and forms the perisperm, although the nucellus is not present in many seeds.

 Seeds having endosperm during the mature stages are called endospermic or albuminous seeds.
 Non-endospermic or exalbuminous seeds are those that consume the endosperm during the early stages of maturation.
-These last seeds store the nutritive substances in the cotyledons, as in pea, beans and mustard.
+These last seeds store the nutritive substances in the cotyledons, as in peas, beans, and mustard.

 Coats

-Seed coats are originated in the ovule, from tissues surrounding the egg cell.
+Seed coats originate in the ovule, from tissues surrounding the egg cell.
 The formation of the coats remains inhibited before fertilization.
-However, fertilization removes the restriction and favors the coat development.
+However, fertilization removes the restriction and favors the development of the coat.
 Seed coats are differentiated from the inner and outer integuments of the ovule.
-The inner integument becomes the tegmen and the outer integument develops into the testa.
-Tegmen and testa are usually strongly attached to each other so that it is difficult to get them separated, excepting in some seeds like beans.
-Both coats together are called seminal coat or episperm.
-Tegmen is normally thin and flexible, whereas testa is hard.
-In the surface of the testa, a layer of epidermal-like cell layer develops a thick cuticle, which is a barrier against water loss and external pathogens, but it allows the gas exchange.
-In some species, a type of molecules known as defensins can be found in the seed coats.
+The inner integument becomes the tegmen, and the outer integument develops into the testa.
+Tegmen and testa are usually strongly attached to each other, and it is difficult to get them separated, except for some seeds like beans.
+Both coats together are called the seminal coat or episperm.
+The tegmen is normally thin and flexible, whereas the testa is hard.
+On the surface of the testa, a layer of epidermal-like cells develops a thick cuticle, which is a barrier against water loss and external pathogens but also allows gas exchange.
+In some species, a type of molecule known as defensins can be found in the seed coats.
 These proteins are repellent or toxic to herbivores.
-In some seeds there is an additional protective element composed of toxic substances.
+In some seeds, there is an additional protective element composed of toxic substances.
+Generally, the cells of the seed coat develop thick cell walls, and some differentiate into sclereids, although clorenchyma and aerenchyma can be found.

-Seed coats show a broad variety of histological organizations depending on the species.
-For example, coats may partially develop from the nucellus or even from the embryo sac.
+Seed coats show a broad variety of histological organizations, depending on the species.
+For example, coats may partially develop from the nucellus or even from the embryonic sac.
 In Arabidopsis, seed coats are divided into 3 inner layers and 2 outer layers that form the so-called integument.
-The endothelium is the inner layer, the other two layers are fused as seed develops.
-The outer ones are highly differentiated and transformed into subepidermal and epidermal layer.
-The subepidermal layer is a very thick wall, whereas the epidermal layer differentiates in a mucilaginous layer.
-In leguminous species, the sea coat is made up of many layers that include macrosclereids and osteosclereids in the outer layers, and parenchyma in the inner layers.
-In cereals, the endothelium and the outer integument form two cell layers, whereas the pericarp partially function as a seed coat.
+The endothelium is the inner layer, and the other two inner layers are fused as the seed develops.
+The outer ones are highly differentiated and transformed into subepidermal and epidermal layers.
+The subepidermal layer forms a very thick barrier, whereas the epidermal layer differentiates into a mucilaginous layer.
+In leguminous species, the seed coat is made up of many layers that include macrosclereids and osteosclereids in the outer layers and parenchyma in the inner layers.
+In cereals, the endothelium and the outer integument form two cell layers, whereas the pericarp partially functions as a seed coat.

-Seed coats get very hard and consistent, mostly by a high amount of sclereids.
+Seed coats get very hard and consistent, mostly by having a high amount of sclereids.
 However, some are fleshy.
-In both monocot and dicot plants, testa shows grooves and ridges, sometimes forming wing-like structures.
-Coats must protect the seed from the environment, but at the same time sense the exterior to begin germination when conditions are favorable.
-In many seed coats, there is a superficial epidermal layer with a thick cuticle that repels pathogens, but allows the exchange of gases.
-In the surface of the coats there is a scar called hillium where the ovule is connected with the funiculum, a small column of cells that join the seed to the coat.
-There is also a small opening known as micropil, which is the entrance for the pollinic tube during fertilization and for the water that triggers germination.
-There are functional chloroplasts in many seeds, although they may work mostly as sensors the external enviromental variables instead of produce energy.
+In both monocot and dicot plants, the testa shows grooves and ridges, sometimes forming wing-like structures.
+Coats must protect the seed from the environment, but at the same time they sense the exterior to begin germination when conditions are favorable.
+In many seed coats, there is a superficial epidermal layer with a thick cuticle that repels pathogens but allows the exchange of gases.
+On the surface of the coats, there is a scar called hillium, where the ovule is connected through the funiculum, a small column of cells that joins the seed to the coat.
+There is also a small opening known as the micropyle, which is the entrance for the pollen tube during fertilization and for the water that triggers germination.
+There are functional chloroplasts in many seeds, although they may work mostly as sensors of external environmental variables rather than producing energy.

 3. Vascularization

-There are small seeds without vascular bundles because they are small.
-For example, orchid seeds are about 200 µm in diameter, so that water and nutrients diffuse using apoplastic pathways (intercellularly).
-In large and middle size seeds, vascular bundles are developed, showing more complexity in larger seeds.
-In some seeds, the vascular network ends at the funiculus-ovule or in placenta-chalaza joining places.
+There are very small seeds, such as the orchid seeds, which are about 200 µm in diameter and do not show vascular bundles, so water and nutrients diffuse using apoplastic pathways (intercellular).
+In large and midium-size seeds, vascular bundles are developed, showing more complexity in larger seeds.
+In some seeds, the vascular network ends at the funiculus-ovule or in placenta-chalaza joining zones.
 Other seeds have a vascular network spreading through the entire seed.
-The vascular bundles are surrounded by parenchyma and connected by many plasmodesmata to facilitate the diffusion of molecules between the seed tissues and the transported substances.
+The vascular bundles are surrounded by parenchyma cells, which are connected to one another by many plasmodesmata to facilitate the diffusion of molecules of transported substances by the vascular tissue.

 Some seed coats develop structures like spines, wings or "parachutes" to be dispersed by the wind.
 Another dispersion mechanism takes advantage of animal movement after they eat the fruits, but seeds are not digested.
 Seeds are then released with the stools.

-The process of embryo activation, development and grow, until the output of the radicle, is called germination.
-It usually begins with water entrance through the seed micropyle, which is a modification of the pollinic tube after fertilization.
-Then, cells increase in size, and relax their cell walls.
-There is a metabolism activation and a new incorporation of water, together with the growing of the radicle.
-Thus, the germination process ends.
+The process of embryo activation, development, and growth until the output of the radicule is called germination.
+It usually begins with water entering through the seed micropyle, which is a modification of the pollen tube after fertilization.
+The seed coats are largely waterproof thanks to a cuticle with a high content of waxes.
+When this barrier is affected by physical or biological agents (environment, pathogens, fungi, animal digestive tract), water and oxygen enter the seed, and the germination inhibitors are removed.
+Then, embryonic cells relax their cell walls and increase in size.
+During these first stages, cell proliferation is very low.
+In Arabidopsis, cellular extension is observed in the hypocotyl region, near the radicule, and in the transition zone.
+This expansion leads to the breaking of the testa.
+Then, a metabolism activation happens and a new influx of water, together with the growth of the radicule.
+At this point, it is said that the germination process ends.
 During germination, the embryo uses the nutritive material stored in the endosperm or in cotyledons.
-The starting of germination depends on environment conditions and on the species.
-The endosperm is softened during germination by hormones, normally giberelins, and by signals coming from the embryo.
+The start of germination depends on environmental conditions and on the species.
+The endosperm is softened during germination by hormones, normally gibberelins, and by signals coming from the embryo.